 Architecture

-Gruntwork Pipelines is designed to allow you to utilize the components you need in order to manage your infrastructure in a way that makes sense for your organization.
+Gruntwork Pipelines is designed to provide flexibility, enabling you to utilize the components you need to manage your infrastructure in a way that aligns with your organization's requirements.

 infrastructure-live-root